The ABC’s of literacy

 - Technology Considerations – It’s vitally important to make sure your child has maximum access to sound at home and in school.
 CHC’s Back-to-School Audiology Tips by pediatric audiologist Anita Stein-Meyers will help you and your child’s teacher identify and fix common problems that can occur with hearing technology.

 - Advocate at School – Reach out to teachers at the start of the school year to make sure they understand your child’s listening challenges in the classroom and take appropriate action.
-Below are links to letters and fact sheets that we suggest you share not only with teachers but coaches too.
+Below are links to letters and fact sheets that we suggest you share not only with teachers but coaches and camp counselors too.
 So important to educate the educators!

 To use the letter templates, you’ll need to download the file first and use the “Save As” function.
 When you open the saved version of the file, the fill-in fields will appear.
 The description for each field is visible when you hover over each box.